 About the National Endowment for the Arts Big Read

-The NEA Big Read annually provides support to selected nonprofit organizations around the country to host dynamic community-wide reading programs in collaboration with local partners to develop and conduct engaging events and activities.
+The NEA Big Read annually presents a selection of novels, poetry collections, short story collections, memoirs, and/or books of essays that inspire conversation and creative responses.
+Funding is then provided to nonprofit organizations around the country to host dynamic community-wide reading programs designed around one of these books and in collaboration with local partners to develop and conduct engaging events and activities.
 Organizations apply for funding through a grants program managed by Arts Midwest.
-Each community program that receives an NEA Big Read grant—which ranges between $5,000 and $20,000—is also provided with resources, outreach materials, and training on various aspects such as working with local partners, developing public relations strategies, and leading book discussions and Q&As.
+Each community program that receives an NEA Big Read grant – which ranges between $5,000 and $20,000 – is also provided with resources to help them succeed.
+These include outreach materials and tools to help grantees develop public relations strategies, work with local partners, and lead meaningful book discussions.

-NEA Big Read programs may last as short as a week or as long as several months.
-Grantees will facilitate book discussions, writing workshops, and creative programming that celebrates the unique aspects of their communities.
-Activities will seek to include local artists and welcome participation from a wide range of audiences.
+NEA Big Read programs can be as short as a week or as long as several months.
+Grantees facilitate book discussions, writing workshops, and creative programming inspired by the book that may include panel discussions, lectures, film screenings, art exhibitions, theatrical and musical performances, poetry slams, writing contests, and community storytelling events.
+Activities seek to include local artists and welcome participation from a wide range of audiences.

 “The book taught us how to talk to and trust one another so that we could ultimately approach issues that were difficult and immediate,” writes one NEA Big Read participant, echoing the sentiments of many other participants around the country.
 Studies show that reading for pleasure reduces stress, heightens empathy, improves students' test scores, slows the onset of dementia, and makes us more active and aware citizens.
 Book clubs and community reading programs extend these benefits by creating opportunities to explore together the issues that are relevant to our lives.